starfreck/obsidian-android-sync/README.md

 ./install.sh
 ```

-3. Once you are done setting up 'rclone' run now we will update sync paths on config.py
+3. Once you are done setting up 'rclone', we will update sync paths on config.py

 4. python3 update_config.py "pathA" "pathB"